Glasgow-College-UESTC/ip-lectures/2024/lecture 3 - Pedalling Along.md

 ---

-# Quiz Time 💯

----

 # Coding Exercise: A Simple Calculator 🧮

-Write a C program that can performs basic arithmetic on two numbers
+Write a C program that can perform basic arithmetic on two numbers
 - Addition (`+`), subtraction (`-`), multiplication (`*`), and division (`/`)
 - Display the result on the screen
 - Start with signed integer numbers (`int`)